brikis98/ping-play/README.md

 ## Client-side vs server-side rendering

-The Ping-Play supports both client-side and server-side BigPipe streaming.
+Ping-Play supports both client-side and server-side BigPipe streaming.
 Client-side streaming sends down the pagelets in whatever order they complete and uses JavaScript to insert each pagelet into the correct spot in the DOM.
 This gives you the fastest possible loading time, but it does add a dependency on JavaScript.
-For use cases where you want to avoid JavaScript, such as slower browsers or search engine crawlers (i.e. SEO), you can use server-side rendering, which sends all the pagelets down in the proper order.
+For use cases where you want to avoid JavaScript, such as slower browsers or search engine crawlers (i.e. SEO), you can use server-side rendering, which sends all the pagelets down already rendered as HTML and in the proper order.
+This will have a longer page-load time than client-side rendering, but still much faster than not using BigPipe at all.

-The *only* part of your code that you have to change to switch between one or the other is the `PageletRenderOptions` parameter you pass into the `BigPipe` constructor.
+The *only* part of your code that you have to change to switch between server-side and client-side rendering is the `PageletRenderOptions` parameter you pass into the `BigPipe` constructor.
 Here is an example of how you could check the `User-Agent` header and select `PageletRenderOptions.ServerSide` if you detect GoogleBot and `PageletRenderOptions.ClientSide` otherwise:

 ```scala
 def index = Action { request =>